JuddBE/AutoRover/README.md

 # AutoRover
-Simulated autonomous rover project by Judd Brock-Edgar using Ros2 Jazzy and Gazebo Harmonic.
-Traverses 3D environment while avoiding obstacles to reach a goal location on the map.

 Most aspects of the project are hand-made, including self-made code for SLAM, sensor fusion (EKF), navigation, path planning, and path tracking/controls.
 All these aspects were done without the use of plugins, including SLAM and navigation, to prioritize practical understanding of these areas outside of just ROS2 implementation.

 Here is a very simplified rundown of what was implemented: